 Sunset on Dirk Hartog Island, Western Australia

 Phenotype, environment, species interactions and evolution

-How natural selection acts to limit species to particular environments, control species' distributions and shapes species' phenotypes are a fundamental underpinnings of the study of evolution and speciation.
-I am interested in reconstructing the patterns of morphological evolution within and between species and looking at how environmental conditions drive phenotypic evolution.
+How natural selection acts to limit species to particular environments, control species' distributions and shapes species' phenotypes are fundamental underpinnings of the study of evolution and speciation.
+I am interested in reconstructing the patterns of morphological evolution within and between species, and looking at how environmental conditions drive phenotypic evolution.
 I am also interested in the molecular mechanisms which cause phenotypic change and what might underly the ability of some species to change, where others do not.
 I have a couple of different projects in this area over different spatial and temporal scales and ranging from across different taxa and between species at continental scales to between populations at a landscape level.
 My research in this area is also leading me into thinking about how natural and sexual selection combine forces to drive adaptive diversification - this is a new and developing direction for me which I would like to continue.

 Domed Giant Galápagos Tortoise - species unknown